alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 Skills created with CLI 1.x will need to update their project structure in order to deploy with the CLI v2.
 `askx util upgrade-project` command will attempt to perform the necessary changes.

-**STRUCTURE OF INIT COMMAND:**
+**STRUCTURE OF UPGRADE COMMAND:**

 `askx util upgrade-project [-p | --profile <profile>] [--debug] [-h | --help]`

 **OPTIONS DESCRIPTION:**

 **profile**: Optional.
-Specify a profile name to be used.
-Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.
+Profile name to be used.
+Uses `default` as the default profile name, if this option or the environmental variable `ASK_DEFAULT_PROFILE` is not set.

 **debug**: Optional.
-Appends a debug message to the standard error.
+Show debug messages.

 ## UPGRADE STEPS:
 1. Using ask-cli 1.x, deploy your skill:
 	* `$ ask deploy`
 2. Install ask-cli-x:
 	* `$ npm install -g ask-cli-x`
 3. Upgrade your skill project with ask-cli-x.
-From your project's root, run:
+From your project's root directory, run:
 	* `$ askx util upgrade-project`
-    * A hidden folder named ./legacy that contains a copy of your v1 skill project.
+    * A hidden folder named ./legacy contains a copy of your v1 skill project.
-    * Skill package will be downloaded into a ./skill-package folder
+    * The CLI v2 skill-package directory is downloaded to the working directory.
-    * ask-resources.json will be generated
+    * The CLI v2 ask-resources.json will be generated.
+    * The dev branch is merged into the master branch.
+The dev branch is then removed.
 4. Commit upgrade changes:
   * `$ git commit -m "upgrade project for CLI v2"`
-5. Confirm successful upgrade with deploy:
-  * `$ git push`

 # DEPLOY SKILL - GIT PUSH

-`$ git push` helps developers deploy skill package resources and skill code.
+`$ git push` deploys skill package resources and skill code.
-In CLI V2, running `ask deploy` on hosted skills will no longer trigger skill deployment.
+Unlike in CLI v1, running `ask deploy` on hosted skills will no longer trigger skill deployment in CLI v2.
-Instead, `$ git push` deployes the latest source code to lambda and also deploys the changes in skill package such as interaction model, skill manifest and in-skill products.
+Instead, `$ git push` sends the latest source code to Lambda.
+It also deploys skill-package changes such as the interaction model, skill manifest and in-skill products.

-## UPGRADE STEPS:
+## DEPLOYMENT STEPS:

-* Push to deploy skill resources and code:
+* Push to deploy skill code and reosurces:
 	* `$ git push`
-  * Push in `master` branch deploys skill code and resources with development stage
+  * Pushing in `master` branch deploys "lambda" folder to user's `development` stage AWS Lambda function, and deploys "skill-package" folder as skill's JSON files
-  * Push in `prod` branch deploys a skill code and resources with live stage
+  * Pushing in `prod` branch deploys "lambda" folder to user's `live` stage AWS Lambda function, and deploys "skill-package" folder as skill's JSON files